saracrz/things-i-learn/README.md

 # things-i-learned
-This repo is about documenting all things I'm learning through the time.
+A way to document all things I'm learning through the time.

 ## Contents: